grafana/alloy/docs/sources/reference/components/_index.md

 # Components

 This section contains reference documentation for all recognized [components][].
-For a birds eye view on the components ecosystem, refer to the [Choose a component][choose-component] page.
+Refer to [Choose a Grafana Alloy component][choose-component] for an overview of the components ecosystem.

 {{< section >}}